 To learn about the criteria used to evaluate internal proposals, please review our Internal Awards Peer Review Form.

 - Two Annual Deadlines: October 31 and May 15

 - Spring 2015 forms: PRF Guidelines, Application Package, and Subrecipient Form.

 - The deadline for the Spring 2015 application cycle is Friday, May 15, 2015 at 5:00 p.m.

 - Questions?
 Contact Emily Beck in the Office of Research Development & Services (ORDS) at 977-7742 or via Email.

-Award announcements for the Fall 2014 application cycle are anticipated in February 2015.
+Award recipients for the Fall 2014 application cycle will be announced soon.

 |Yuna Ayala, Ph.D.||Biochemistry & Molecular Biology||“Characterizing the role of TDP-43-RNA interactions in preventing protein aggregation”|

 |Yie-Hwa Chang, Ph.D.||Biochemistry & Molecular Biology||“Develop a novel quantitative MALDI-MS method to monitor cellular proteolytic events”|

 |Adam J. Gehring, Ph.D.||Molecular Microbiology & Immunology||“Personalized immunotherapy for chronic hepatitis B virus infection”|